Written by CorpsAfrica/Ghana Volunteer Mr. Iddrisu Issahaku

 Everything about PST gave me joy but anytime I remembered that I didn’t know the community I was heading to, my old anxiety set in again.
 Every day, I prayed that the communities would be mentioned to us so that I would be at peace.
 I realized that I wasn’t the only one having these anxieties.

-When I was finally told that I where I was assigned, I became happy but at the same time I became sad.
-I was happy because I knew for a fact that my community was in the north and I had almost every thing in common with the community like language and culture.
+When I was finally told that I was where I was assigned, I became happy but at the same time, I became sad.
+I was happy because I knew for a fact that my community was in the north and I had almost everything in common with the community like language and culture.
 This gave me a little bit of joy.
-However, when I listened to the expectations of people and thought about going to live in a community I didn’t know much about, also gave me a number of sleepless nights.
+However, when I listened to the expectations of people and thought about going to live in a community I didn’t know much about, also gave me several sleepless nights.

 I finally arrived in the Savelugu Municipal at about 6:30 pm on the 6th of January 2023, I was the last person to be dropped off.
 I was happy to see that my host family had prepared ahead to receive me in the community.
 The following morning, I was introduced to the community, and from there life as a Volunteer started.

 In the past 2 months in the community, I spent time interacting with students, men, women, and youth groups.
 Just listening and observing has taught me invaluable lessons as a Volunteer and development agent, and I am prepared to learn more going forward.